Corona del Mar, Newport Beach: In popular culture

-The Oscar winning film, All Quiet on the Western Front was filmed in the very beginning of Corona Del Mar's days.
+The Oscar-winning film, All Quiet on the Western Front, was filmed in Corona Del Mar.

 It is the setting for the Fox series Arrested Development (mentioned by name in Season 2, Episode 14, "The Immaculate Election") as well as residence of Martine and Dustin Rhodes in the Dean Koontz novel False Memory.

-The Lost Dogs paid tribute to Corona del Mar on their 2006 album, The Lost Cabin and the Mystery Trees, with the song "Only One Bum In Corona del Mar."
+The Lost Dogs mentioned Corona del Mar on their 2006 album, The Lost Cabin and the Mystery Trees, in the song "Only One Bum in Corona del Mar".

 Main Beach in Corona del Mar served as the backdrop for part of the 2017 "Would You Ever" music video featuring Skrillex and Poo Bear.

 The O.C. used places, such as Corona del Mar High School, in Corona del Mar as a reference point for the show.

+Gilligan's Island was filmed at Pirate's Cove in Corona Del Mar.

+Famous residents of Corona Del Mar have included Wayne Gretzky, Donna Reed, Rod Laver, Chuck Jones, Diane Keaton and James Brolin.

-Parking Policies
+Parking

-There is no municipal government conducted in Corona Del Mar which makes it a district of Newport Beach.
-The parking policies in Corona Del Mar fall under Newport Beach parking policies and range from street parking to paid parking at state beach areas.
-Public parking is available in many areas, however in residential areas such as the flower streets, the city of Newport Beach have experienced parking deficits in high demand seasons.
-The implementing of pay meters has helped enforce time restrictions in high traffic, nonresidential areas of Corona Del Mar.
-Beach park areas have a designated time between hours of 6am and 10pm 7 days a week when visitors are allowed to park and pay hourly.
-Paid beach parking in Corona Del Mar is a state policy that is geared toward helping decrease overcrowding of residential parking areas.
+Parking in Corona Del Mar is governed by Newport Beach parking policies except for at the state beaches.
+Many nonresidential areas have parking meters.
+Paid parking at the beach is allowed between 6 a.m. and 10 p.m.